Are you considering a new podcast or upgrading your equipment for an existing one?

 29. Todd Wheatland

-Roland R-05 portable wave/mp3 recorder: Great tool and is used for recording all of my podcasts.
+Roland R-05 portable wave/mp3 recorder: Great podcast recording software and is used for all of my podcasts.

 Podcast: The Pivot, Marketing back stories